samarthagarwal/WC-API-JS-Client/README.md

     console.log(JSON.parse(res));
   })```

-  Works like a Charm in Ionic and AngularJS apps.
+##Works like a Charm in Ionic and AngularJS apps.
+For more endpoints check the documentation at https://github.com/woothemes/wc-api-node